What are the major funding options for small businesses?

 Kayleigh’s advice on equity financing for small businesses

-Portt & Co finance manager, Kayleigh, offers her thoughts on this type of financing:
+Portt & Co finance manager, Kayleigh, shares her thoughts on equity financing:

-The amount of ownership you need to give up will depend on the business valuation.
-For example, if your business is valued at £200k and you need to raise £100k, you’d likely be expected to give up 50% of the company in exchange.
+The amount of ownership you give up depends on the business valuation.
+For example, if your business is valued at £200k and you need to raise £100k, you’ll likely need to give up 50% of the company in exchange.

-For most small businesses, it is advantageous to avoid giving away equity as long as possible, ideally until the concept has been proven and sales are being achieved with an underlying profit or where a clear pathway to profitability exists.
-This is because a proven business will achieve a higher valuation; thus, taking in the same £100k at a £1m valuation would require giving away only 10% ownership.
+For most small businesses, it’s beneficial to avoid giving away equity as long as possible.
+Ideally, wait until the concept is proven, sales are growing, and there’s a clear pathway to profitability.
+A proven business will achieve a higher valuation, so raising £100k at a £1m valuation would only require giving up 10% ownership.

-However, suppose you expect high growth for your small business.
-In that case, you should consider raising equity since an interested party may want to make a significant investment that will take some time to generate the cash to repay.
+However, if you expect high growth, consider raising equity.
+An interested party may want to invest significantly, and it might take time to generate the cash needed to repay them.

 What is debt funding?